 Applying only takes a few moments.
 When I decided to apply, I told myself that I had nothing more to lose than a few minutes of my time filling out the information.

-Think you have what it takes to teach children on the other side of the world?
+Do you think you have what it takes to teach children on the other side of the world?

-I've Been Accepted For An Interview, Now What?
+I've Been Accepted for an Interview—Now What?

 Once you've been accepted for an interview, I would suggest a few basic items to give you an edge during the interview process.

-PC or Laptop with internet access
+PC or laptop with internet access

 This needs to be current machine.
 Apple or PC work but I have noticed that those who use Macbooks seem to have more tech issues.